parafoxia/len8/README.md

 ## Features

 - An easy-to-use CLI (command-line interface)
-- Parse a single file, directory, or multiple directories
+- Check a single file, directory, or multiple files and directories
 - Exclude files and directories from parsing
 - Extend acceptable length to 99 chars situationally
 - No dependencies!